The solution is often obvious. But we never notice it. Our minds are so used to making things complicated.

 If you can’t find a solution to your money problem, you’re probably looking for a one-time fix, which can be huge.

 Focus on one tiny solution first.
 Maybe earn an extra $1 today instead of $100?
-Focus on that first.
-Make it simple.
+That way, you don’t get overwhelmed.
+And because it’s quite easy and simple, you want to keep going.

 Learning